 No. Madison Reed does not recommend using Light Works Lightening Cream for on-scalp application.
 Light Works was formulated for “off-scalp” techniques only.
 The product consistency is ideal for using the Wishbone Balayage applicator to apply highlights to the surface of the hair.

 What is the “100% Satisfaction Guarantee”?

 We want you to love your hair.
-If you don't—a professional colorist will help you find a color that you do love, and send it to you, on us.
+If you don't—a professional colorist will help you find a color that you do love, send it to you, on us.
 And if you're still not happy?
-We'll refund your money, 100%.
+We'll refund your money on your first box, 100%.